Award Recipients

 Near North Side Quality of Life Agreement (QLA)

 The 2015 Near Northside Quality of Life Agreement (QLA) is a comprehensive action plan to build a sustainable and healthy community in the Near Northside neighborhood of Houston.
 The plan was designed to improve housing conditions, enhance education opportunities, spur economic growth, and provide a safe and healthy environment for all residents.
 With contributions from hundreds of residents, leaders, and supporters, the QLA was presented with vivid photos and text in both English and Spanish.
-The Near Northside effort illustrates that even neighborhoods without great influence or wealth have the capacity to acquire the voice and power to implement great change.
+The Near Northside effort illustrates that even neighborhoods without great influence or wealth can acquire the voice and power to implement great change.

 Spartanburg, South Carolina — 2015